17devraj/E-commerce_website/README.md

    - Import the provided `database.sql` file.

 3. **Configure Database Connection:**
-   - Edit the `dbconnect.php` file with your database credentials.
+   - Edit the `data.php` file with your database credentials.

 4. **Start the Server:**
    ```bash